Azure/azure-docs-powershell-azuread/azureadps-2.0/AzureAD/migrate/New-AzureADDevice.md

 View more [details on permissions](/graph/api/device-post-devices#permissions).

-The calling user must also be in one of the following [Microsoft Entra roles](/entra/identity/role-based-access-control/permissions-reference?toc=%2Fgraph%2Ftoc.json): *Global Administrator*, *Intune Administrator*, or *Windows 365 Administrator*.
+The calling user must also be in one of the following [Microsoft Entra roles](/entra/identity/role-based-access-control/permissions-reference?toc=%2Fgraph%2Ftoc.json): *Intune Administrator*, or *Windows 365 Administrator*.

 ## Property Mapping